Eshaabhasin/08976802722/README.md

 # URL Shortener 🔗

 Turn long URLs into short, shareable links.
-Built with React and runs entirely in your browser - no server required!
+Built with React and runs entirely in your browser .

 ## What It Does